 Once all these compound exercises are in place, you can thenbegin to add some of the isolation exercises noted earlier including moves like leg extensions, hamstring curls, bicep curls, overhead tricep extensions, lateral raises, and so on.

 Through my practical knowledge, I understand the importance of applying an overloading stimulus for effective weight training.

 This means subjecting them to more stress than they've ever experienced before.

 You do that by raising the intensity of the workout session.

 The intensity of a workout can vary greatly depending on individual goals and physical capabilities, but it is important to listen to your body and adjust intensity levels as needed to avoid injury and ensure a safe and effective workout.

 As Hilary Topper — certified USA Triathlon Coach, RRCA Certified Coach, and personal trainer — puts it, "every woman is different, and intensity can vary depending on what you're hoping to get out of your workout."

 Topper suggests moderate-intensity programs for those looking to improve overall fitness but for those whose goals require more intense strength training (like building muscle or increasing power), then it's usually necessary to work with a higher intensity.

 There are three ways you can do this are the following:

-- Sets - to boost intensity is to simply add more sets.
+- Sets - to boost intensity, simply add more sets.
 Start with two sets per exercise and then work your way to doing 3.
-Ideally you should be aiming for between 20-30 sets per workout session.
+Ideally, you should be aiming for between 20-30 sets per workout session.
 Start at the lower end of this and work your way to the higher end.
-Once you are at the higher end, it’s time to increase the weight or changing your rep range.
+Once you are at the higher end, it’s time to increase the weight or change your rep range.